CUFCTL/face-recognition/README.md

 # Clemson FCT Facial Recognition

-This repository contains the code for facial recognition software that combines three popular algorithms: PCA, LDA, and ICA.
+This repository contains the code for a face recognition system that combines three popular algorithms: PCA, LDA, and ICA.

 ## Getting Started